spearwolf/eventize/README.md

 #### `.once( .. )`

 `.once()` does exactly the same as `.on()`. the difference is: after the listener is called, it is automatically unsubscribed, so the listener method is only called exactly _once_.
+No more and no less &ndash; there is really nothing more to say about _once_.

 ```js
 myObj.once('hi', () => console.log('hello'))